William Montagu, 2nd Earl of Salisbury

 William Montagu, 2nd Earl of Salisbury, 4th Baron Montagu, King of Mann, KG (25 June 1328 – 3 June 1397) was an English nobleman and commander in the English army during King Edward III's French campaigns in the Hundred Years War.
 He was one of the Founder Knights of the Order of the Garter.

+He was the second king of an independent Manx Kingdom.

 Biography

 Lord Salisbury was born in Donyatt in Somerset, the eldest son of William Montagu, 1st Earl of Salisbury and his wife Catherine Grandison.
 One of his sisters, Philippa (d.
 5 January 1382) was the wife of Roger Mortimer, 2nd Earl of March.
-Lord Salisbury succeeded his father as earl in 1344.
+In 1344 upon the death of his father, Lord Salisbury succeeded to the titles of earl and of King of Mann.
 On 13 July 1346, he was made a Knight Bachelor.
 In 1348, Lord Salisbury, at this time married to the King's first cousin, was one of the knights admitted at the foundation of the Order of the Garter.

 First marriage

 In the early 1340s, Lord Salisbury was married to Joan of Kent, a first cousin of the King, and a princess of England.
 Both Lord Salisbury and his bride were of exactly the same age, and both were in their early teens.
 Lord Salisbury entered into the marriage in good faith, without knowing that Joan had already, at the age of twelve, secretly married Thomas Holland, just before the latter left England on crusade.
 Upon returning to England in 1348, Holland declared that Joan was his wife and demanded that she be restored to him.
 An inquiry was instituted to examine the question, and it found that Joan had indeed been married to Holland, and that that marriage was valid in law; consequently, Lord Salisbury's own marriage to Joan was invalid.
 Lord Salisbury attempted to disrupt the proceedings by interfering with Joan's representatives and holding her captive so that she could not testify.
 Salisbury only released Joan after a second petition by Holland and the Church ordered Salisbury to do so.
 Joan testified she had consented to her marriage to Holland and it had been consummated.
 Following the findings of the inquiry, Lord Salisbury's marriage with Joan, Fair Maid of Kent, was annulled by the Pope in 1349.
 It is not known if Salisbury and Joan ever lived together during the years of their marriage for no records exist.